 Most Americans enroll in Medicare Part A when they turn 65.
 Since it comes at no cost to you (provided you’ve paid Medicare taxes), there’s little reason not to.
 However, not everyone chooses to enroll in part B, as it comes with monthly premiums.
 If you decide to enroll in part B after already being enrolled in part A, you’ll need to apply with form CMS-40b.
+For all medicare and retirement planning, consider working with a financial advisor who can help create the right roadmap for you.

 What Is Form CMS-40b?

 Form CMS-40b is a form from the Center for Medicare & Medicaid Services that you use when applying for Medicare part B. Medicare part B is insurance coverage from Medicare that covers things like outpatient care, preventive services and medical equipment.
 It can also cover part-time home health services and physical therapy.
-Form CMS-40b is only for people who are enrolled in Medicare part A already.
+Form CMS-40b is only for people who have enrolled in Medicare part A already.
 If you haven’t enrolled in part A yet, you shouldn’t use this form to apply.

 How to Fill Out Form CMS-40b